 The final area of funding for instruction is the calculation of other instruction related costs: equipment, supplies, and other support costs (these include cost of student workers and other non-benefited employees who are not counted elsewhere).
-The rate per FTE instructional line was calculated based on FY2015 audited financial expenditures.

 Research

 Research is a unique University mission, in terms of the scope and breadth of activity.
 A senior level university's research programs advance knowledge, understanding, and quality of life, thereby addressing a wide variety of social and economic needs.
 Funding from this component will serve to support current and future research activity including supplies, equipment, lab technicians, computer programmers, grant development personnel, administrative costs and other related costs that involve research.
 The research component is comprised of two factors: one that provides support to campuses already strong in generating externally sponsored research dollars, and one that supports non-sponsored research along with the development of new research activities.